horsemenoftheHopocalypse/astroplate/src/content/sections/brewer-spotlight.md

         answer: "I can’t say I have a go-to commercial beer but I have had a few that I truly enjoy, Shannon Brewing Company made a great Irish red ale, and recently I tried a pretty good beer from Eagle Brewery in the UK called banana bread beer."

       - question: "What's in your fermenter now?"
         answer: "Right now I am working on a couple of things.
-I have a few funky beers fermenting with Bootleg Biology’s the Rare Barrel mixed culture yeast and I am making a boozy version of \“Mavi,\” a drink from Puerto Rico."
+I have a few funky beers fermenting with Bootleg Biology’s the Rare Barrel mixed culture yeast and I am making a boozy version of “Mavi,” a drink from Puerto Rico."

       - question: "What's your favorite BJCP style to brew?
 To drink?"
         answer: "My favorite BJCP style would have to be 15A Irish Red Ale, still trying to get the color just right.
 My favorite to drink is 3D Dark Czech Lager."